 However, the old west tower still doesn’t quite fit with the rest of the church, which suggests that there were plans to replace it as well.

 There are many elaborate carvings on the church, including the pomegranate symbol of Catherine of Aragon and Henry VIII’s arms, the figure of St Mary Magdelene, and St George and the Dragon.

-It is a geographically significant place, being the spot where Royalist and Parliamentarian forces fought in the Civil War, and the limit of the parole area in the 19th century – criminals who stepped over the bridge and broke their parole could be sent to prison.
+It was also the spot where Royalist and Parliamentarian forces fought in the Civil War, and the limit of the parole area in the 19th century – criminals who stepped over the bridge and broke their parole could be sent to prison.